wyplay/pytracemalloc/README.rst

 Version 0.8

+ - add get_process_memory() function
+ - the top does also display the memory usage of the whole process
  - automatically disable tracemalloc at exit
  - display the name of the previous snapshot when comparing snapshots
  - --include and --exclude options can be specified multiple times